jeka-dev/jeka/docs/installation.md

 ## Windows

 For installing and running JeKa on Windows, you don't need to install 3rd party software.
-As there's currently no install script available, you need to install it manually.
+As there's currently no install script available for now *(work in progress)*, you need to install it manually.

 ## Manual installation